 - Many programs are from the National Registry of Evidence-Based Programs and Practices (NREPP), a past program of the Substance Abuse and Mental Health Services Administration (SAMHSA).
 Please be aware that SAMHSA’s National Registry for Evidence-based Programs and Practices (NREPP) has been discontinued and SAMHSA is reconfiguring its approach to identifying and disseminating evidence-based practices.
 For more information, please read Assistant Secretary Elinore F. McCance-Katz’s statement about NREPP and evidence-based practices.

 - A few programs are legacy programs from the SPRC/AFSP Evidence-Based Practices Project (EBPP), which stopped conducting evidence-based reviews in 2005 when SAMSHA began reviewing suicide-related interventions for NREPP.

 - In the future, SPRC will add programs with evidence from other sources, such as other registries, literature reviews, and meta-analyses.
 SPRC does not conduct reviews of individual programs.

 Things to keep in mind about evidence-based programs:

 - For suicide prevention, relevant outcomes are reductions in suicidal thoughts and behaviors or changes in suicide-related risk and protective factors.
 Short-term outcomes, such as post-training increases in knowledge, suggest that a program might be effective, but are not conclusive.

 - Make sure you look for programs that have evidence related to the desired outcomes and priority populations in your strategic plan.

-- The program's theory of change should also be clear: why would you expect the program to lead to your desired outcomes?
-(To learn more, see these resources on logic models, or diagrams often used to answer this question.)
+- The program’s theory of change should also be clear: why would you expect the program to lead to your desired outcomes?
+(To learn more, see these resources on logic models, which are diagrams often used to answer this question.)